kenakofer/hymnsinger/docs/hymn-index.md

 By thine own eternal Spirit, rule in all our hearts alone.
 By thine allsufficient merit, raise us to thy glorious throne.

+</td></tr><tr><td><a href="listing/break_forth.html">
+Break Forth
+</a></td>
+<td class='lyric-box'>Break forth, O beauteous heav'nly light, and usher in the morning.
+O shepherds, shrink not with affright, but hear the angel's warning.
+This child, now weak in infancy, our confidence and joy shall be, the power of Satan breaking, our peace eternal making.

 </td></tr><tr><td><a href="listing/for_the_beauty_of_our_earth.html">
 For The Beauty Of Our Earth
 </a></td>